arnoox/arnaudriess-dev/index.markdown

 ## Rust Helps

-With **Rust**, we can shift these challenges upstream.
+With **Rust**, we can move some of these challenges upstream.

-Rust helps teams meet the intent of functional safety standards more efficiently — by enforcing correctness at compile time, supporting verifiable architectures, and simplifying evidence collection for safety cases.
+Rust supports functional safety by enforcing correctness at compile time, enabling verifiable architectures, and simplifying evidence for safety cases.
-Its strong typing and deterministic behavior align well with standards like **ISO 26262**, **DO‑178C**, and **IEC 61508**, making it easier to build certifiable systems without unnecessary process overhead.
+Its strong typing and deterministic behavior align naturally with standards like **ISO 26262**, **DO‑178C**, and **IEC 61508**, helping teams build certifiable systems with less overhead.

-Beyond coding, Rust enables validation of design decisions at compile time.
+Beyond code, Rust lets you validate design decisions early.
-Through its expressive type system and growing ecosystem of formal‑verification tools, you can verify architecture and safety goals early — reducing what must be tested later.
+Its type system and verification tools catch issues before testing begins, reducing what needs to be tested later.
-This **shift‑left** approach moves validation from testing to design, shortening development cycles and increasing confidence in your software.
+This **shift‑left** approach shortens cycles, improves confidence, and lowers cost.

 You get:
-- Deterministic, memory‑ and thread‑safe guarantees
+- Deterministic, memory‑ and thread‑safe software
-- Compile‑time validation of functional correctness
+- Early validation of functional correctness
 - Faster integration and feedback
 - Fewer runtime paths to test
 - Lower total cost of quality